University Ombudsman and Director of University Accord

 At EMU, our ombudsman works in tandem with campus ministries, multicultural services, international student services, counseling and academic departments to develop themes for dialogue and coordinate these with program planning.

-Our ombudsman also directs the University Accord program, facilitating mediation and restorative justice dialogues and also providing 1:1 coaching to deepen the understanding of conflict and communication strategies.
+Our ombudsman also directs the University Accord, facilitating mediation and restorative justice dialogues and also providing 1:1 coaching to deepen the understanding of conflict and communication strategies.

 Our university ombudsman is “a designated neutral who is appointed or employed by an organization to facilitate the informal resolution of concerns of employees, managers, students and, sometimes, external clients of the organization.”